 We do not purchase raw ore or unrefined Conflict Minerals and we make no purchases directly from any Covered Country.
 Further, the Company is several levels removed from the actual mining of Conflict Minerals.
-The Company is filing this Report because, for calendar year 2016, it has been unable to determine whether certain parts, components and raw materials used in the production of some of the Products contain necessary Conflict Minerals that originated in a Covered Country.
+The Company is filing this Report because, for calendar year 2021, it has been unable to determine whether certain parts, components and raw materials used in the production of some of the Products contain necessary Conflict Minerals that originated in a Covered Country.
+In essence, based upon our reasonable country of origin inquiry conducted to date and after exercising the due diligence steps conducted to date and described in this Report, we know or have reason to believe that a portion of our necessary Conflict Minerals originated or may have originated in the Covered Countries and we know or have reason to believe that those necessary Conflict Minerals may not be solely from recycled or scrap sources.